ivan-hc/AM/docs/guides-and-tutorials/template.md

 ## Option One: "build AppImages on-the-fly"
 This was one of the very first approaches used to create this project.
 Before I started building AppImage packages myself, they were first compiled just like using any AUR-helper.

-From version 7.1, the installation script for the AppImages is used, with the only difference that it points only to the version, while a second script will be downloaded, published separately, at [github.com/ivan-hc/AM/tree/main/appimage-bulder-scripts](https://github.com/ivan-hc/AM/tree/main/appimage-bulder-scripts), which will have the task of assembling the AppImage in the directory on the fly "tmp", during the installation process.
-When the second script has created the .AppImage file, the first script will continue the installation treating the created AppImage as a ready-made one downloaded from the internet.

 In this video we see how "calibre" was previously installed before it had its own repo (note that a "calibre.sh" file is downloaded during the process):

 https://github.com/ivan-hc/AM/assets/88724353/e439bd09-5ec6-4794-8b00-59735039caea